MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 - In a cloud flow, the limit of fields that can be tagged for document processing is 300.

 > [!NOTE]
-> - Extracting signatures from documents isn't currently supported.<br />
+> - Extracting signatures from documents is currently supported only for Fixed template documents.<br />
 > - Fields that split across page boundaries aren't currently supported.<br />
 > - Rows that break from one page to another aren't currently supported.